michael-collins/creative-research-book/projects/ritual/develop-brainstorm-journey-map.md

 ## Tools

-* Sign up for Mural.co as a part of the Penn State Mrual group, link in Canvas.
+* Sign up for Mural.co as a part of the Penn State Mural group, link in Canvas.
 * [Mural.co Template](https://app.mural.co/template/736d06ed-85a3-4b89-beec-37f70bb1698b/4c4d9d63-6220-47ce-a689-e3b1d791fe32): After you have created an account and logged in, click on "create mural from this template."

 ## Time